Travel Vaccines and Advice for Uganda

 “Great experience from start to finish“

 “We are going to Uganda on a veterinary mission to help the dogs on the Jane Goodall Islands and will also be doing some Gorilla trekking, therefore we needed 20 vaccines (as per the Gorilla sanctuary and the country of Uganda).
 Passport health explained to us each vaccine, why it might be necessary, which are optional and which were up to us based on personal risk factor of what we would be doing.
-They were not pushy and their pricing was competitive.
+They were not pushy and their pricing was fair.
 They also showed us an informative video, as well as sold some necessary items that we would need for our trip.
 We were given a bound booklet specific to us and our travel and what information we needed, which was great to have and the receptionist and the nurse could not have been nicer.
 The vaccines did not hurt at all and we had no side effects.
 Overall we were very impressed and found it to be a great experience.”

 Submitted by: Suzanne